RedKage/weather_station/README.md

 This project uses VueJS through Nuxt.
 It's made so that you _do not_ need any webserver: everything can run locally from a browser, preferrably Chromium.

 This way, you can host this anywhere, be it on an actual web server like nginx, or not.
-For instance you can just throw the dist folder to a Raspberry Pi and open the index HTML.
+For instance you can just throw the dist folder to a Raspberry Pi and open the index.html.
 Done.

 # Running on a Rapsberry Pi